 The Field Model of Intervention developed by Jane Eiger Mintz combines several different modalities for intervention.
 The point in title suggests that in some instances several different methods are effective on intervening on a system.
 Additionally, the Field Model of Intervention is well regarded for working with mental illness co-occurring with substance use disorders.

 ** There are several ways to intervene on someone.
 The most important thing is that the process is conducted by a licensed or credentialed professional.
-This post is a very brief interview and it would be beneficial to contact a professional who can assist you finding the most appropriate intervention model for the person(s) you are concerned with.
+This post is a very brief interview and it would be beneficial to contact a professional who can assist you in finding the most appropriate intervention model for the person(s) you are concerned with.